 Bra, clothing, or jewelry don't fit as normal

 Trouble bending or moving a joint, such as the fingers, wrist, elbow, or shoulder

 Thickening of or changes in the skin

 If you notice any of these symptoms, see your healthcare provider right away.
 Treatment needs to be started right away to keep lymphedema from getting worse.

 How is lymphedema diagnosed?

 There are no tests for lymphedema.
-Instead, your healthcare provider will ask about your medical history and give you a physical exam.
-You?ll be asked about:
+Instead, your healthcare provider will ask about your health history and do a physical exam.
+You’ll be asked about: